Learning to flock in open space by avoiding collisions and staying together: Results

 Note finally the exception of the first state, $d<\Delta d=0.2$, where attraction seems to be the optimal action in both CT and DT.
 This rather puzzling result is a consequence of the discrete nature of our dynamics: when $d<\bar{d}$ the cost function rewards actions that increase the mean distance to neighbours $d$ and penalizes those that further reduce it.
 For $d>v_0$ this simply rules out attraction, resulting in agents with commonly aligned headings that separate slowly due to noisy fluctuations in their individual headings.
 However, when extremely close, $d\leq v_0$, strong attraction may lead to large differences in neighbours' heading, so that nearby agents may easily pass each other and find themselves, after a single time-step, separated by a larger distance.
 In practice, at distances smaller than $v_0$, large $\beta$ may act like an effective repulsion and be favored by the diverging cost function.
+See also Section III.D for further evidence

 We have indeed verified that, for a reduced speed $v_0 \ll \Delta d$ (in particular, we have chosen $v_0=0.05$), this effect is largely mitigated, with a typical optimal policy for the smallest mean neighbour distance state ($d<\Delta d$) dominated by alignment, $\beta \in [0,0.2]$.
-In Appendix B we provide further evidence that this effect is due to discretization of the dynamics and show that forcing $\beta=0$ for $d<v_0$ still leads to cohesive flocking.
+In Section \ref{policy} we further show that forcing $\beta=0$ for $d<v_0$ still leads to cohesive flocking.

 Note finally that the total CT and DT frequency matrices, reported in Figs.~\ref{Q_matrix}b-d, show that agents predominantly visit state-action pairs characterized by a relatively short distance to neighbours and strong aligning interactions.